How Saber-tooth Cats Worked

 Advertisement

-But in spite of their popular -- and incorrect -- nickname, saber-tooth cats weren't really tigers.
+But in spite of their popular -- and incorrect -- nickname, saber-toothed cats weren't really tigers.
 The most well-known of the extinct felines, Smilodon fatalis, shared some physical traits and hunting patterns with tigers.
-But saber-tooth cats may have been social animals, like today's lions.
-Many saber-tooth species also had the sheer physical bulk of bears.
+But saber-toothed cats may have been social animals, like today's lions.
+In this article, we'll explore the anatomy and social hierarchy of the Smilodon fatalis, while piecing together the mystery of why they went extinct.

 Today's big cats have long canines, too -- but they're tiny compared to the elongated teeth of a saber-tooth.